Kinder To The Environment

 While fashion can be seen as the essence of unnecessary consumption, Sustainability is a balancing act and one we are truly trying to figure out every day.
 Our love of natural fibers, has always been at the heart of our business…Kinder To The Environment is simply an extension of this passion as we continue to strive to reduce our impact on the environment.

-We would like to share some of the steps we have taken thus far and plan on taking in the very near future.
+We would like to share some of the steps we have taken thus far.

 Our Love of Cashmere